 Mexico is one of the most popular and cheapest countries to retire.
 Thousands of Americans and Canadians move south every year for a better quality of life.

-Before moving to Mexico, you’ll likely research the best places to retire, residency visas, whether Mexico is safe, and if they can retire on social security.
+Before moving to Mexico, you’ll likely research the best places to live, Mexico Resident Visas whether Mexico is safe, and if they can retire on social security.
 That’s already a lot of info.
 So, it’s easy to miss the lesser-known topics that can improve your life in Mexico.

 Here’s a list of things many expats wish they knew ahead of time: